Beyond visual impact: why great OOH advertising campaigns end up in the press

 Pájara’s Tourism Councillor put it plainly: the campaign responded to the need to consolidate the destination at a national level and reinforce Fuerteventura’s presence in one of the main domestic tourist source markets.
 The choice of this Spectacular Marketing format, at the entrance to the Príncipe Pío interchange with its more than 30 million monthly impacts, was the factor that turned a local promotional action into a newsworthy story for the Canary Islands.

-- The first reason is volume: millions of weekly impacts that turn any campaign into a mass phenomenon.
+• The first reason is scale: millions of weekly impressions that turn any campaign into a high‑reach media event.

-- The third, and perhaps the most decisive from a media perspective, is that large-format displays at these locations are, by their very size and visibility, intrinsically photogenic.
-They are visually powerful, easy to photograph and easy to contextualise within a story about advertising creativity, brand strategy or marketing trends.
+• The third, and perhaps the most decisive from a media perspective, is that large‑format displays at these locations are, by their very size and visibility, inherently media‑friendly.